marn-in-prod/inspect-market-collusion-framework/README.md

 THIS IS AN AI GENERATED README, generally this is to outline how this should be implemented.
-The main solver content should likely be split up into multiple files that smenatically make sense to be split up
+The main solver content would likely be split up into multiple files.

 # LLM Prediction Market Collusion Framework